Vaibhav2002/Articles/cl1ey86yr01mh8vnv7bvt2alw.md

 You can download the latest version of Quizzify from https://github.com/Vaibhav2002/Quizzify/releases/tag/v1.0.0

+You can even download from PlayStore from https://play.google.com/store/apps/details?id=dev.vaibhav.quizzify

 **Feel free to contribute to Quizzify and raise issues if you find any.**